devkindhq/rytr-php/endpoints.md

 #### Rewrite With Keywords

-Rewrite your existing content to include more keywords and boost your search engine rankings.
+Rewrite your existing content to include more keywords and boost your search tone rankings.

 ```php
 /** @var \Devkind\RytrPhp\Endpoints\RewriteWithKeywords */